 Part of the problem is the short duration of the liver outside the body.
 Standard protocols can keep organs healthy for about 12 hours, though last September a team cooled the livers to -4 ° C to keep them alive for a day and a half.

-Pierre-Alain Clavien of the University of Zurich in Switzerland and his colleagues have gone a step further, using a machine to keep human livers alive for seven days.
+Pierre-Alain Clavien of the University of Zurich in Switzerland and his colleagues took it one step further, using a machine to keep human livers alive to seven days.
 The organs not only survive, but seem to become healthier, with a drop in the levels of compounds usually present in conjunction with injury and inflammation.

 How the machine that repairs the transplant liver works

 The machine delivers oxygen and nutrients to the livers and maintains pressure similar to that found within the body.
 It also eliminates cellular waste products such as carbon dioxide.

-Clavien and his colleagues have been developing the device over the past four years using pork livers for testing.
+Clavien and his colleagues have been developing the device over the past four years using pork liver testing.
 In the latest experiment, the team used 10 human livers that were too damaged to be transplanted.
 Six of these livers survived in the device.

 And they seemed to be working, says the team.
 The cells continued to perform basic functions such as maintaining basic energy metabolism and producing proteins.

 Organs shrank over the course of the week.
 At the end of the seven days, the six "surviving" livers were about a quarter of their original size, but this seems to be merely a sign of reduced swelling.

-"The team must be praised for the technical result", he claims Simon Afford from the University of Birmingham, UK.
+"The team is to be commended for the technical result", he claims Simon Afford from the University of Birmingham, UK.
 But for the scientist, researchers have yet to prove that the machine will improve transplants.
-However, most surgeons prefer to remove and implant donated livers within a few hours.
+In any case, most surgeons prefer to remove and implant the donated livers within a few hours.